breatheco-de/exercise-domain-generator/README.md

 The first step to start coding is cloning the [vanillajs boilerplate](https://github.com/4GeeksAcademy/vanillajs-hello) on your local computer or opening it using gitpod.

-a) If using Gitpod you can clone the boilerplate by [clicking here](https://github.com/4GeeksAcademy/vanillajs-hello).
+a) If using Gitpod (recommended) you can clone the boilerplate by [clicking here](https://github.com/4GeeksAcademy/vanillajs-hello).

 b) If working locally type the following command from your command line: `$ git clone https://github.com/4GeeksAcademy/vanillajs-hello`.